Showing posts with label getting ready for. Show all posts

 Make plans.
 How do you want to spend these holidays?
 Do you have a congregation nearby?
 Can you pitch in with planning for a group celebration?
 Would you like to travel to spend time with like minded believers?
 Now is the time to see about meeting with others.
 You could throw a stargazing party and invite friends and family to learn more about the feasts.
 Or you could take a camping trip for Sukkot.
 Whether home or away, you can plan for festive dinners, times of Scripture study, and fun activities and games throughout the feast times.

-Study to learn about Yom Teruah, Yom Kippur, and Sukkot.
+Study to learn about the Feast of Trumpets, Yom Kippur, and Tabernacles.
 Studying helps to build anticipation and excitement and there's always something new to be learned about YHWH's set apart times, no matter if you've celebrated before or not.
 Read through Leviticus 23 or do a word study on 'teruah' or learn what the Messiah had to say during Sukkot.
 You could also delve into a book such as Eddie Chumeny's The Seven Festivals of the Messiah.

 Plan your sukkah.
 Once you've decided how to spend Sukkot, take some time to go over the logistics.
-Where are you going to put your sukkah?
+What can you use for a temporary dwelling place, or sukkah?
+Where will it go?
 Will you need supplies to make it?
 If you'll be camping in a tent or camper, double check that your tent, sleeping bags, etc. are in good repair.
 If you're traveling away from home, make a packing list.
 Is the weather looking to be especially chilly or hot?
 Plan your supplies accordingly.

 Shop and prep for fun stuff.
 Honestly, get ready to have some fun!
 What special foods would you like to make or order?
 How about ordering or creating decorations for your celebrations?
 If you have kids, look into crafts and activities for them related to the feasts.
 Do you want to give gifts or maybe get a special Sukkot shirt for yourself?
 Do you need camping supplies or extra groceries?
 Make a list of what you need and get to the store or order those items to avoid the headache and hassle of squeezing it in at the last minute.